 When a change of legal name will not be permitted

 Although Nigerian law generally allows people to change their legal names, below are instances where you are not permitted to change your legal name.

 - Where the purpose of the name change is to avoid debts owed or criminal liability.

 - Where the change of name is done for the purpose of committing a crime.
-In such instance, the name change will be invalid.
+In such an instance, the name change will be invalid.

-- Any person under who is under 18 years of age cannot legally change their names without the consent of their parents or guardian as the case may be.
+- Any person who is under 18 years of age cannot legally change their names without the consent of their parents or guardian as the case may be.

-- Finally, the law does not permit a change of name where the name change is intended to harass, intimidate or considered offensive/ racist.
+- Finally, the law does not permit a change of name where the name change is intended to harass, intimidate or be considered offensive/ racist.